danilomsilva/Bankist/README.md

 # Bankist Business Website

-This project is a business website developed as part of the course: "The Complete JavaScript course 2022: From Zero to Expert" by Jonas Schmedtmann.
+This project was developed as part of the course: "The Complete JavaScript course 2022: From Zero to Expert" by Jonas Schmedtmann.
 All the credits should be given to the author.

-This is just a playground in which I could practice while learning JavaScript.
+## What I learned

+Semantic HTML, advanced topics of CSS and DOM manipulation with JavaScript.

-## Running the Website
+## Running the project

+### Local
-Download the repository, extract the files and then open:
+Fork the repository, extract the files and then open: `index.html`

-### `index.html`
+### Live preview
+Alternatively, you can visualize the project by clicking in this link: https://danilomsilva-bankist.netlify.app/